-Another example of this pricing tactic is stores using expensive products to boost the sales of the lower priced items.
-As shopper, we love to compare prices, and are always looking to find the best value.
+Another example of this pricing tactic is shops that use expensive products to boost the sales of lower-priced items.
+As shoppers, we love to compare prices and are always looking to find the best value.
 Placing a premium product next to a similar product at a standard price will instantly make that average-priced item look like a bargain in comparison.
 As they say, the best way to sell a £2,000 watch is to put it right next to a £10,000 watch.

 4. Giving something for free

 One of the most persuasive things online retailers offer is free delivery.
-How many times have you actually added more in your basket just to get a free delivery?
-According to Retail Times, 90% of customers are encouraged to check out when there are no delivery cost – even if that means spending more on their purchase!
+How many times have you actually added more to your basket just to get a free delivery?
+According to Retail Times, 90% of customers are encouraged to check out when there is no delivery cost – even if that means spending more on their purchase!

-Therefore, many ecommerce websites have a certain spend level required for a free delivery.
+Therefore, many ecommerce websites have a certain spending level required for free delivery.
 For example, “free delivery on orders over £80.”
 Even if you wanted to buy something worth £60, you’ll probably end up spending the £80 to get free delivery.

 5. Creating urgency with scarcity